viki-org/viki-fabric-helpers/docs/source/viki-fabric-git.rst

-Any Python script which imports the `viki.fabric.git` module directly or indirectly will require you to create a `YAML <http://www.yaml.org/>`_ file named `viki_fabric_config.yml` **at the directory where the main Python script is invoked.** This YAML file should contain a dict at the key `git` containing the following keys:
+Any Python script which imports the `viki.fabric.git` module directly or indirectly will require you to create a `YAML <http://www.yaml.org/>`_ file named `viki_fabric_config.yml` **at the directory where the main Python script is invoked.** This YAML file should contain a dict at the key `viki.fabric.git` containing the following keys:

 **ssh_private_key**